 As you’ll notice in the 2D and 3D examples above, what differs between them is only the building block type.
 The variations of the parent-child relationships remain constant.
 What results is a tree structure.
 This is the takeaway.

-Style, as previously mentioned, is where the building blocks of a structure are adorned with materials and objects that have aesthetic and/or functional value.
-An adornment allows a specific building block or a group of building blocks to look and/or function identically.
-An adornment may also ensure a building block is truly unique in its look and/or function.
+Style, as previously mentioned, is where the building blocks of a structure are adorned with materials and objects that have aesthetic or functional value.
+An adornment allows a specific building block or a group of building blocks to look or function identically.
+An adornment may also ensure a building block is truly unique in its look or function.
 Each platform may have default styles for its building blocks but ultimately the creative power is in your hands as the coder and designer.

 These building block adornments are contextual.
 In the context of 2D with the web platform, these adornments are applied via CSS styles (Cascading Style Sheets).
 In the context of 3D and Unity, these adornments are Materials.

 The adornments are different depending on the context, but their underlying purpose is identical.
-Their purpose is to provide aesthetic and/or functional value to one or more building blocks.
+Their purpose is to provide aesthetic or functional value to one or more building blocks.
 There is a wildly large gamut of creative output that can result in both 2D and 3D by combining various adornments.
-Your knowledge and creativity are the only limiting factors.
+Your creativity and experience are the only limiting factors.

 In either the 2D or 3D context, it is not important to know all the possible adornments.
 Professional coders simply know the purpose of style and its distinction from structure and behavior.
 A professional’s level of experience simply makes him or her quicker in their application of it.
 Professional coders, just like beginners, still need to reference resources.
 For this reason, we will use only a very small subset in the examples below.
 You can reference resources to expand your understanding of what is possible.